-7 The primary pedestrian building entrances should be located along the store front.
-For buildings that front on three streets, the primary pedestrian entrances should be located on the axial street or the corner if the building is located at an intersection. / Response: Based on the Shopfront Footage, the buildings shall have street facing entrances.
+1 The primary pedestrian building entrances should be located along the store front.
+For building three streets, the primary pedestrian entrances should be located on the axial street or the corrispondent at an intersection.
+Response: Based on the Shopfront Footage, the buildings shall have street facing g entrances.
 8 Building entries should be at grade.
-Response: Based on the Shopfront Footage, building entries shall be at grade.
-The level of architectural detail should be most intense at street level, within view of pedestrians on the sidewalk.
-9 Response: The owner intends to emphasize the street level architectural details.
+Response: Based on the Shopfront Footage, building entries shall be e at grade.
+The level of architectural detail should be most intense at street level, within view of pedestrian sidewalk. s on the 9 Response: The owner intends to emphasize the street level architectu ıral details.
 The use of solid roll-down security gates is discouraged.
-10 Response: There are no plans for solid roll-down security gates.
-Façades should be broken into distinct 20-30 foot modules or bays from side to side to prevent a monolithic edge to the street.
-11 Response: Based on UDO building type requirements, facades shall be broken up and blank walls avoided.
+10 Response: There are no plans for solid roll-down security gate es.
+Façades should be broken into distinct 20-30 foot modules or bays from side to side to prevent edge to the street. a monolithic 11 Response: Based on UDO building type requirements, facades shall be broken up and blank walls avoided.
 Large unarticulated walls are discouraged and should have a window or functional public access at least every 10 feet.
-12 Response: Based on the UDO's, the building type requirements and UDO standards for tall buildings, the buildings shall have sufficient transparency and articulation.
+12 Response: Based on the UDO's, the building type requirements and UDO standards for tall buildings, the buildings shall have sufficient transp arency and articulation.
 The articulation of the façade should be designed to appear more vertical than horizontal.
-13 Response: Through the UDO standards for tall buildings, the buildings shall address vertical design.
-14 Entries that provide access to a building's upper floors should be located along a street to promote street life.
-They should be designed as separate entries and distinguished from ground level spaces with different architectural details, materials, colors, lighting, signage, and/or paving so that it is clear which entries are public and which are private.
-Response: Based on the Shopfront Footage, buildings shall provide pedestrian accessible street facing entrances.
-15 Recessed entries are encouraged.
-They should be no wider than one-third of the width of the storefront or 20 feet, whichever is less.
-Recessed entries should be a minimum of 4 feet deep, except where necessary to meet fire code.
-15 Response: It is anticipated that entrances for tall commercial buildings will be recessed.
+13 Response: Through the UDO standards for tall buildings, the buildings shall address versions and the UDO standards for tall buildings. ertical design.
+Entries that provide access to a building's upper floors should be located along a street to pror They should be designed as separate entries and distinguished from ground level spaces with architectural details, materials, colors, lighting, signage, and/or paving so that it is clear which and which are private. different Response: Based on the Shopfront Footage, buildings shall provide pedestrian accessible street f acing entrances.
+Recessed entries are encouraged.
+They should be no wider than one-third of the width of the street, whichever is less.
+Recessed entries should be a minimum of 4 feet deep, except where n fire code.
+15 Response: